 Successful companies know that sales promotions are among the most effective methods of increasing sales and building customer satisfaction.
-Sales promotions have been used for decades to great success, and no matter what your industry, or the size of your business, there are sales promotion tips and techniques that can benefit you.
+Sales promotions have been used for decades to great success, and no matter what your industry or the size of your business, there are sales promotion tips and techniques that can benefit you.
 With so many ways to promote your business with or without money, there is no need to suffer from sluggish revenue.

-A sales promotion is any undertaking by an organization designed to increase sales, or encourage the use or trial of a product or service.
+A sales promotion is any undertaking by an organization designed to increase sales or encourage the use or trial of a product or service.
 Sales promotions take many different forms, but they all focus on persuading a target audience to make a purchase or become a client of a business.

 Fairly self-explanatory.
-There are many ways to utilize this particularly sales promotion technique.
+There are many ways to utilize this particular sales promotion technique.
 A restaurant, for example, may offer free dessert with the purchase of a meal.
-An electronics store may offer free batteries to costumers.
+An electronics store may offer free batteries to customers.
 Chik-Fil-A recently launched a popular promotion where they offered the first 100 customers to their newly-opened stores free chicken sandwiches for a year.
 Massage Envy often offers a free one-hour massage with the purchase of a $150 gift card—who doesn’t love a free massage?

 Do you have a new product that you’re trying to sell?
 Give out samples!
 This works best with food but can also work at spas and salons with tester lotions and perfumes or aromatherapy products.
 If you’re promoting a new face product, let people try it out!
 People like something they can try before buying.

-Everybody loves a deal, and as Black Friday and Cyber Monday consistently demonstrates year after year, consumers will go crazy over a good price.
+Everybody loves a deal, and as Black Friday and Cyber Monday consistently demonstrate year after year, consumers will go crazy over a good price.
 Use holidays and events in our 2017 Marketing Calendar to your advantage by having sales or specials at your business.

 Joint promotions can be done both between brands owned by a single company, or between brands owned by separate companies.
 Joint promotions are easy if you know other business owners in a similar or related industry.
 Offer them some of your products or services to be bundled into a package at their business and offer the same bundle at yours.
 This is free promotion for each of you at the other owner’s business.